micropython/micropython/docs/samd/general.rst

 * Total RAM available: up to 32 kB (see table)
 * Internal FlashROM: up to 256 kB
   Some boards provide additional external SPI flash.
-* GPIO: up to 99 (GPIOs are multiplexed with other functions, including external FlashROM, UART, etc.)
+* GPIO: up to 52 (GPIOs are multiplexed with other functions, including external FlashROM, UART, etc.)
-* UART: up to 8 Serial devices, which can used for UART, SPI or I2C.
+* UART: up to 6 Serial devices, which can used for UART, SPI or I2C.
 * I2S: 1 I2S interfaces
-* ADC: Dual 12-bit SAR ADC converter with 16 channels.
+* ADC: One 12-bit SAR ADC converter with 16 channels.
 * Programming: using BootROM bootloader from USB.

 SAMD51: